amartyabasu/target-case-study/README.md

 ### Future enhancements

-* For a real-time scenario it would help to store the inverted index in a persistent storage like a database like Postgres.
+* For a real-time scenario it would help to store the inverted index in a persistent storage like database
-* Large requests in the order of more than 5000 request per second can be catered by -
+* Large requests in the order of more than 5000 requests per second can be catered by -
     1. Allocating more RAM that could support a larger cache for frequently searched terms
-    2. Running separate thread to update the inverted index as an when new documents arrive in the datastore.
+    2. Running separate thread to update the inverted index as an when new documents arrive in the datastore
-    3. Compute the inverted index by running parallel spark jobs on data distributed across multiple nodes.
+    3. Compute the inverted index by running parallel spark jobs on data distributed across multiple nodes
-    4. Probabilistically load the next set of documents based on current term to reduce subsequent search time.
+    4. Probabilistically load the next set of documents based on current term to reduce subsequent search time
-    5. Gauge network traffic to add and remove more CPUs on the fly to deal with spikes and ebbs.
+    5. Gauge network traffic to add and remove more CPUs on the fly to deal with spikes and ebbs